Actipro/WPF-Controls/Documentation/topics/docking/prism.md

   - **\\Docking** - Folder containing docking-related views.

     - **ClassViewToolItemView, etc.** - View implementations for each of the related view-models.
-A view class should be created for each view-model in your application and it should be wired up via the 'ImplicitTemplates.xaml' file.
+A view class should be created for each view-model in your application, and it should be wired up via the `ImplicitTemplates.xaml` file.

 - **\\Regions** - Folder containing code that ties the view-models to generated containers (docking windows) and manages Prism integration.

   - **DockSiteRegionAdapter** - Implements a [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite) region adapter.

-  - **DockSiteRegionViewKinds** - An enumeration indicating the kinds of view kinds (document, tool, or both) that are permitted.
-Both is the default.
+  - **DockSiteRegionViewKinds** - An enumeration indicating the kinds of view kinds (`Document`, `Tool`, or `Both`) that are permitted. `Both` is the default.

   - **DockingWindowBindingExtensions** - A static class with methods that can bind/unbind the core view-model properties to related container properties.
 This class needs to be updated any time additional view-model properties are added that should be bound to a container.